gsorry/datathon-2019/README.md

-# Raiffeisen Recommender System
+# Bank Recommender System

-Raiffeisen dataset is not a provided here because it is too big.
+Bank dataset is not a provided here because it is too big.
 Need to be extracted in this folder: 'Datathon_sample_final1.csv'

 ## Clean Data